The Arousal video Game AnnotatIoN (AGAIN) Dataset: Acknowledgements

-\begin{IEEEbiography}[{ }] {Georgios N. Yannakakis} is a Professor and Director of the Institute of Digital Games, University of Malta.
+\begin{IEEEbiography}[{ }] {Georgios N. Yannakakis} is a Professor and Director of the Institute of Digital Games, University of Malta (UM).
 He received the Ph.D. degree in Informatics from the University of Edinburgh in 2006.
-Prior to joining the Institute of Digital Games, UoM, in 2012 he was an Associate Professor at the Center for Computer Games Research at the IT University of Copenhagen.
+Prior to joining the Institute of Digital Games, UM, in 2012 he was an Associate Professor at the Center for Computer Games Research at the IT University of Copenhagen.
 He does research at the crossroads of artificial intelligence, computational creativity, affective computing, advanced game technology, and human-computer interaction.
-He has published more than 260 papers in the aforementioned fields and his work has been cited broadly.
+He has published more than 300 papers in the aforementioned fields and his work has been cited broadly.
 His research has been supported by numerous national and European grants (including a Marie Skłodowska-Curie Fellowship) and has appeared in \emph{Science Magazine} and \emph{New Scientist} among other venues.
-He is currently an Associate Editor of the {IEEE Transactions on Evolutionary Computation} and the {IEEE Transactions on Games}, and used to be Associate Editor of the {IEEE Transactions on Affective Computing} and the {IEEE Transactions on Computational Intelligence and AI in Games} journals.
+He is currently the Editor-in-Chief of the {IEEE Transactions on Games} and an Associate Editor of the {IEEE Transactions on Evolutionary Computation}, and used to be Associate Editor of the {IEEE Transactions on Affective Computing} and the {IEEE Transactions on Computational Intelligence and AI in Games} journals.
 He has been the General Chair of key conferences in the area of game artificial intelligence (IEEE CIG 2010) and games research (FDG 2013, 2020).
 Among the several rewards he has received for journal and conference publications he is the recipient of the \emph{IEEE Transactions on Affective Computing Most Influential Paper Award} and the \emph{IEEE Transactions on Games Outstanding Paper Award}.
 He is a senior member of the IEEE. \end{IEEEbiography}